bvandenbon/zbaduk-docs/README.md

 ### Purpose

-The smart review tools are to revie
+The smart review tool uses LeeLa Zero to review your go game records.

 ### Connecting